 We hug after we’ve had tense feelings and that says, “Even when we get frustrated, we still love each other.”

-A cuddle at bedtime says, “Right now there is nothing more important than to be with you.”
+A Cuddle at Bedtime says, “Right now there is nothing more important than to be with you.”

 A hug in a crowded room or busy place says, “Of all these people, you are mine.“

-5. Hugs communicate safety
+5. Hugs communicate safety.

 When a child feels loved and taken care of, they feel safe.
 If your child is feeling nervous or scared, go in for physical touch.
 Your words are so important and coupled with physical touch they will calm your child’s nerves and help them feel safe.